RiiConnect24/Wii-Guide/_pages/en_US/hbb.md

 You need an Internet connection in order to use this application.
 {: .notice--warning}

 The [Open Shop Channel](https://oscwii.org/) is where you can go to get homebrew apps.
-It is a revival project for an app called Homebrew Browser.
+It's a revival project for an app called Homebrew Browser.

 #### What you need